Preliminary Exam Information

 Students who pass the preliminary exam will be advanced to candidacy.
 The advancement to candidacy form must be signed by all members of the student’s doctoral committee.

 Students who fail the exam, or any portion of it, may take the exam one additional time within one calendar year.
 If at that time the student has not passed the exam, the student will be dropped from the program.

 To be eligible to write the preliminary examination a student must complete an application to take prelims.
-The application must be signed by the student’s committee chairperson and the chairperson of the Department of Counseling, Quantitative Methods, and Special Education.
+The application must be signed by the student's committee chairperson and the Director of Graduate Studies for the School of Education/designee.
 The application will show that the student has completed all required coursework as specified in the Graduate Catalog necessary for admission to candidacy.